dgutt17/lending_tree_reviews_api/README.md

       a.
 REQUIREMENTS
         1. The url must contain: `lendingtree.com/reviews/business/business_name/business_id`
         2. Business Name is an alpanumeric that can also have dashes
-        3. Business Id must have be a integer
+        3. Business Id must have be an integer
       b.
 If any of the requirements fail you will receive a 400.